 Anemia is a common condition in children.
-About 20 percent of children in the U.S. will be diagnosed with anemia at some point by age 18.
+About 20% of children in the U.S. will be diagnosed with anemia at some point.
 A child who is anemic does not have enough red blood cells or enough hemoglobin.
 Hemoglobin is a special type of protein that allows red blood cells to carry oxygen to other cells in the body.

-Anemia has three main causes: loss of red blood cells from bleeding; inability to make enough red blood cells; and a medical condition that causes the destruction of red blood cells.
+Anemia has three main causes.
+They are a loss of red blood cells from bleeding, inability to make enough red blood cells, and a medical condition that causes the destruction of red blood cells.

 In most cases, anemia can be diagnosed with a few simple blood tests.
-The American Academy of Pediatrics recommends that all infants be given a blood test to look for anemia at 6 months, 9 months, or 12 months of age.
-For older children, a blood test for anemia may be done during a child's routine physical examination.
+The American Academy of Pediatrics currently recommends universal screening for anemia with a hemoglobin test at one year of age.
+It should include an assessment for any risk factors for iron deficiency anemia.
+In addition, if the hemoglobin level is low, more evaluation is needed to determine the type of anemia present.
+If any risk factors are known to be present at any age, a test for anemia should be performed.
+For older children, a blood test for anemia may be done during a child's routine physical exam.

 Symptoms of anemia in children

 Many children with anemia have no symptoms.
 That's why it's important for children to have routine blood tests to check for the condition.
-Some of the signs and symptoms that might make a doctor suspect anemia in a child include:
+Some of the signs and symptoms that might make a healthcare provider suspect anemia in a child include: